sbabcoc/JUnit-Foundation/README.md

 * `LifecycleHooks.getFieldValue(Object target, String name)`
 Get the value of the specified field from the supplied object.
 * `LifecycleHooks.encloseCallable(Method method, Object target, Object... params)`
-Synthesize a _callable_ object with the specified parameters.
+Synthesize a _callable_ closure with the specified parameters.

 ### How to Enable Notifications